 In this paper, we focus on two important concerns in NoCs while also maintaining network performance: high power dissipation and declining reliability.
 As previously mentioned, buffers consume a major portion of the router power.
-This has been the key concern that has motivated researchers to develop novel ideas such as bufferless networks [10], [11], dynamic VC allocation [30], and elastic or channel buffers [8], [9].
+This has been the key concern that has motivated researchers to develop novel ideas such as bufferless networks [10], [11], dynamic VC allocation [29], and elastic or channel buffers [8], [9].
 Buffers consume significant dynamic power when traffic load is high as well as static power due to leakage.
-Figure 1(a-b) shows the total power breakdown (in mW) for a 5x5 router from Synopsys Design Compiler using the TSMC-LPBWP 40 nm technology library with a nominal supply voltage of 1.0 V and an operating frequency of 2 GHz.
-The dynamic power breakdown in Figure 1(a) shows that buffers consume 33% of router power (buffers+crossbar).
-With the same amount of buffer space, channel buffers can lower dynamic power by 90%.
-Figure 1(b) shows the leakage power breakdown of the router components in $\mu W$ .
-As shown, the leakage power of the buffers consume 68% of the total router leakage power (buffers+crossbar).
+Fig. 1a, 1b shows the total power breakdown (in mW) for a 5×5 router from Synopsys Design Compiler using the TSMC-LPBWP 40 nm technology library with a nominal supply voltage of 1.0 V and an operating frequency of 2 GHz.
+The dynamic power breakdown in Fig. 1a shows that buffers consume 33 percent of router power (buffers+crossbar).
+With the same amount of buffer space, channel buffers can lower dynamic power by 90 percent.
+Fig. 1b shows the leakage power breakdown of the router components in $\mu$ W. As shown, the leakage power of the buffers consume 68 percent of the total router leakage power (buffers+crossbar).
 Channel buffers dissipate more leakage power than the register buffers; however, this increase is compensated by the very low dynamic power.
-Clearly, high buffer power is a problem in NoCs that needs to be addressed.
+Therefore, one possible alternative to the high power register buffers in NoCs are channel buffers.

 The next major concern in NoCs is reliability.
-The extreme shrinking of transistor feature sizes has made NoCs vulnerable to failures and data corruption.
-To examine the number of link faults in an NoC, a fault model was used which was similar to the model used in [12] in which a router design consists of 20,413 gates.
+The extreme shrinking of transistor feature sizes has made

+NoCs vulnerable to failures and data corruption.
+To examine the number of link faults in an NoC, a fault model was used which was similar to the model used in [13] in which a router design consists of 20,413 gates.
 Faults were injected randomly and weighted by the size of the gates.
 Therefore, gates with a larger number of transistors have a higher probability of failing.
-Figure 1(c) shows the number of faulty links caused by gate failures for reversible channel buffers (explained in Section III), non-reversible channel buffers, and conventional links without channel buffers.
+Fig. 1c shows the number of faulty links caused by gate failures for reversible channel buffers (explained in Section 3), non-reversible channel buffers, and conventional links without channel buffers.
 Non-reversible channel buffers are less reliable than conventional links due to the extra two transistors added to each link.
-Reversible channel buffers are even less reliable because of the eight additional transistors as explained in Section IV-A. Therefore, robust fault tolerant techniques are even more critical when using channel buffers.
+Reversible channel buffers are even less reliable because of the eight additional transistors as explained in Section 4.1.
+Therefore, robust fault tolerant techniques are even more critical when using channel buffers.